robert-mccarthy-ca/modern-druid/README.md

 ## 🌿 Why Bother?

 Because I like forests.
 Because I like food.
-Because I like gardening.
-Because if I can make a comfortable living running fancy bonfires and growing ecosystems, I'm good.

 Because neither the forests nor our food supply will exist in 20 years unless someone builds a way to stop the burn.
 And because I'd rather fix the carbon problem than chase food profits.